BearyDevs/BearyDevs-Site/README.md

 # BearyDevs Homepage

 "Designed by BearyDevs, inspired by [Wiscaksono](https://github.com/wiscaksono).
-Continuously pushing my limits by setting new challenges for myself."
+Creating to continuously push my limits by setting new challenges for myself."

 ## Preview